 Furthermore, in order turn our whole personality toward peace rather than toward evil, we must learn from the evolution of both brothers.
 Jacob learns to use his black-and-white intellect to lay plans for the good of everyone, instead of for just his own advantage.
 And Esau learns to move beyond seeing red as the blood shed in killing, and see red as the blood of life, shared with other humans.

-If we can widen our vision enough, through both our intellects and our emotions, we will recognize that all human beings share the same blood; we are descendants of Adam, the red one.
-Then we will all truly deserve the right of the firstborn to speak with God.
+If we can widen our vision enough, through both our intellects and our emotions, we will recognize that all human beings share the same blood; we are descendants of Adam, אָדָם = the human, humankind.
+(From the same root as adom = red.)
+Then we will all truly deserve the right of the firstborn to speak with and offer gifts to God.

 - Rabbi Samson Raphael Hirsch, The Hirsch Chumash: Sefer Bereshis, Feldheim Publishers, Jerusalem, 2002, pp. 561-562.